Skip to content

 Language model

 A model that takes a text prompt and emits generated text token-by-token.
-In the Tryll catalog, language models have "purpose": "language".
+In the Tryll catalog, language models omit the model_type field entirely — language is the implicit default.
 See the models concept page.

 SLM